chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 `--no-freeze`

 : A frozen cookbook requires changes to that cookbook to be submitted as a new version of that cookbook.
 Use this option to prevent this cookbook from being frozen.
-Default value: `false` (i.e. "frozen").
+Default value: `false` (that is, "frozen").

 `--ssl-verify`